 People interacting with your content is definitely one of the best parts of making videos on YouTube, especially as the platform becomes bigger and bigger.
 “I particularly like the growth in long-form videos over recent years,” Ioan remarks.
 “Creators are really pushing themselves to create actual shows like Movies with Mikey or CinemaWins meaning that their uploads become almost an event.
 There is something for everyone.”

-Honourable mentions also go to Ethan Klein and YourMovieSucks, who make videos that “aren’t profitable as their work ‘isn’t for everyone’” according to YouTube’s guidelines yet continue carving out a career on the platform despite this.
+Honourable mentions also go to Ethan Klein and YourMovieSucks, who make videos that Ioan says “aren’t profitable as their work ‘isn’t for everyone’” according to YouTube’s guidelines, yet continue carving out a career on the platform despite this.

-Off YouTube, filmmakers such as Edgar Wright, creator of the Three Flavours Cornetto film trilogy, inspire him.
-But artists such as Andy Warhol, John Baldesarri and Shepard Fairey have also influenced his work – “[they] have made some really weird stuff and I want to reach that level of bonkers.”
+Off YouTube, filmmakers such as Edgar Wright, creator of the Three Flavours Cornetto film trilogy, inspire Ioan.
+But artists such as Andy Warhol, John Baldesarri, and Shepard Fairey have also influenced his work – “[they] have made some really weird stuff and I want to reach that level of bonkers.”

 It really is Ioan, and good luck with it!